 This is a place to connect with Dr. Jason and Kimberly Peters.
 Jason and Kimberly met in Florida and have served side-by-side as a married couple for more than 27 years.
+They have five children and one amazing son-in-law.

 They lived near Cambridge, England, for four years and in the heart of Washington, D.C., for three years.
 They have also lived in Texas, Missouri, Oklahoma, Nebraska, South Carolina and Colorado.

-Jason and Kimberly, along with their three youngest children, recently spent six months living in a rural Umudugudu (Village) outside Kigali, Rwanda, East Africa.
+Jason and Kimberly, along with their three youngest children, spent six months living in a rural Umudugudu (Village) outside Kigali, Rwanda, East Africa.
 Learn more below...

 Jason serves as Chief Executive Officer of The Hope Haven Charitable Trust, where he leads Hope Haven Rwanda, a ministry that is transforming Rwandan families through a holistic approach to education and discipleship, actively demonstrating the love, hope and truth of Jesus Christ.

 Jason has traveled extensively to meet with Christians around the globe and returned to share their stories.
 He earned his Doctor of Ministry degree from Dallas Theological Seminary and retired as a Lieutenant Colonel after 20 years of service in the U.S. Air Force.
-He currently serves on the Board of Directors for Crisis Consulting International and as an Advisory Board Member for Soul Survivor Outdoor.
+He currently serves on the Board of Directors for Crisis Consulting International and Got Questions Ministries and as an Advisory Board Member for Soul Survivor Outdoor.

 Jason and Kimberly also co-founded The EPICly Initiative, where they inspire EPIC living for Jesus through relationships and storytelling.